 Surrogacy Without Celebrity: What it’s Really Like

-Surrogacy stories are storming the internet as Kim Kardashian and Kanye West prepare to welcome their third child by way of a surrogate.
+Surrogacy stories are storming the internet as Kim Kardashian and Kanye West prepare to welcome their fourth child by way of a surrogate.
 For most of us, the idea of allowing another person to carry our child is wildly foreign and something only available to celebrities.
 But the truth is surrogates are everyday women working with every day aspiring parents to create families of choice.

-As surrogate Mandy described, gestational surrogacy is the process of creating an embryo outside of the body, and then placing it back inside of the surrogate’s uterus.
+Gestational surrogacy is the process of creating an embryo outside of the body, and then placing it back inside of the surrogate’s uterus.
 Doctors can create these embryos using the genetic material (eggs and sperm) from the parents, donors, or any combination of the two.
 One important thing to note is that in gestational surrogacy, the surrogate’s genetic material is never used.
 In this form of surrogacy, the carrier will never bear any genetic relation to the child she carries.

 The surrogate begins by taking hormone medications in order to create the perfect conditions for pregnancy.
-Once doctors determine the surrogate’s uterus to be ideal for receiving the embryo, and the embryos look strong and ready for transfer, doctors transfer the tiny embryo through a small tube into the surrogate’s uterus.
+Once doctors determine the surrogate’s uterus to be ideal for receiving the embryo and the embryos look strong and ready for transfer, doctors transfer the tiny embryo through a small tube into the surrogate’s uterus.
 The whole procedure takes fewer than five minutes.
-But those five minutes can absolutely change the lives of every person in the room!
+But, those five minutes can absolutely change the lives of every person in the room!